maarten-pennings/NarrowCast/README.md

 # NarrowCast
 A simple html/javascript/css based narrow cast player that can run on e.g. a Raspberry Pi.

+# Introduction
+This project is basically a single html file (with embedded javascript and css) that acts as a narrow cast player.
+It needs a _list_ of channels.
+A _channel_ is an xml file listing _pages_.
+A page is a (screen sized) images with a title and description.

+The player loads all channel files, merges them into one list of pages, shuffles the list, and then shows each page for several seconds.
+After a longer time, the channel files are reloaded, merged and shuffled again.

+This project delivers the player `narrowcast.html`, and example channel files (`art` and `weather`).
+You would copy `narrowcast.html` and write you own channel files.

+# Demo
-To view it in a web browser, click [here](https://maarten-pennings.github.io/NarrowCast/narrowcast.html).
+To view narrowcast in a web browser, click [here](https://maarten-pennings.github.io/NarrowCast/narrowcast.html).

+It is suggested to open the browser in full-screen mode (F11).

+# Sources
-The actual sources can be found in the github
+The actual sources of this project can be found in the github [web project](https://github.com/maarten-pennings/maarten-pennings.github.io/tree/master/NarrowCast).
-[web project](https://github.com/maarten-pennings/maarten-pennings.github.io/tree/master/NarrowCast).

 # Setup